-Recurrent neural networks (RNNs) are particularly well suited to modeling time series, as they compress the past of a time series into a hidden state, allowing them to capture complicated nonlinear dependencies at longer time lags than traditional time series models.
+Recurrent neural networks (RNNs) are particularly well suited for modeling time series, as they compress the past of a time series into a hidden state, aiming to capture complicated nonlinear dependencies at longer time lags than traditional time series models.
 As with MLPs, time series forecasting with RNNs typically proceeds by jointly modeling the entire evolution of the multivariate series using a single recurrent network.

-However, as in the MLP case, it is difficult to disentangle how each series affects the evolution of another series.
+As in the MLP case, it is difficult to disentangle how each series affects the evolution of another series when using an RNN.
 This problem is even more severe in complicated recurrent networks like LSTMs.

-To model Granger causality with RNNs, we follow the same strategy as with MLPs and model each $g_i$ function using a separate RNN.
-For simplicity, we assume a one-layer recurrent network, but our formulation may be easily generalized to accommodate more layers.
+To model Granger causality with RNNs, we follow the same strategy as with MLPs and model each $g_i$ function using a separate RNN, which we refer to as a component-wise RNN (cRNN).
+For simplicity, we assume a single-layer RNN, but our formulation may be easily generalized to accommodate more layers.